Best Monsoon Treks in Nepal

 There may be the risk of landslide on the trekking trail and leeches.
 But during the rainy season, there are rain shadow areas in Nepal which have less effect of monsoon.
 Annapurna Circuit Trek, Humla Simikot, Upper Mustang Trek and Upper Dolpo trek are the best season for trekking in Nepal because these trails are located at rain shadow areas.
 Monsoon is the off-season time in Nepal with the less demand of trekking to Himalayas.

-What is it like to trek Nepal in August?
+What is it like to Trekking in Nepal in August?

 Planning for Nepal Trip? or Going Trekking to Nepal Himalayas?
 Visit Nepal in August.
 August is the monsoon month in Nepal and still there is rainfall during the day.